When are Local Queries Useful for Robust Learning?: A Local Membership Query Lower Bound for Conjunctions

-\begin{proof} Let $D$ be the uniform distribution and WLOG let $\rho \geq 2$.
+\begin{proof} Let $D$ be the uniform distribution and without loss of generality let $\rho \geq 2$.
 Fix two disjoint sets $I_1$ and $I_2$ of $2\rho$ indices in $[n]$, which will be the set of variables appearing in potential target conjunctions $c_1$ and $c_2$, respectively (i.e., their support).
 We have $2^{4\rho}$ possible pairs of such conjunctions, as each variable can appear as a positive or negative literal.

 Let us consider a randomly drawn sample $S$ of size $2^\rho$.
 We will first consider what happens when all the examples in $S$ and the queried inputs $S'$ are negatively labelled.
 Each negative example $x\in S$ allows us to remove at most $2^{2\rho+1}$ pairs from the possible set of pairs of conjunctions, as each component $x_{I_1}$ and $x_{I_2}$ removes at most one conjunction from the possible targets.
 By the same reasoning, each LMQ that returns a negative example can remove at most $2^{2\rho+1}$ pairs of conjunctions.
 Note that the parameter $\lambda$ is irrelevant in this setting as each LMQ can only test one concept pair.
 Thus, after seeing any random sample of size $2^\rho$ and querying any $2^{\rho -1}$ points, there remains